Durzn/BracketHighlighter/README.md

 * `BracketHighlighter.textDecoration`: CSS-style setting specifying additional decorations around the text.
 E.g. 'underline'
 * `BracketHighlighter.activeInDebugMode`: Enables the extension when debugging.
 * `BracketHighlighter.reverseSearchEnabled`: Enables searching from closing symbols.
+* `BracketHighlighter.blurOutOfScopeText`: Enables a blur effect on non-highlighted text.
+(Opacity depends on blurOpacity value)
+* `BracketHighlighter.blurOpacity`: Sets the opacity of the blurred out text.
+E.g. 0.5

 Refer to https://www.w3schools.com/cssref/ for all CSS options.